 One of the key responsibilities of every PM is effective stakeholder communication.
 They must keep all stakeholders, i.e. the management and other team members, up to date on the strategy and product development progress to be on the same page.

 PM’s role doesn’t end after the product launch.
 They work with marketing and design teams to promote the product to get enough exposure in the market.
 They continuously monitor and analyze the product performance keeping in mind the key metrics, including revenue, market share, margin, customer feedback.

 They’re responsible for product upgrades and improvements depending on product performance and customer feedback.
 They can even decide to give up on the product and replace it with a new one.

 Is the Product Manager and Product Owner the same in software management?

 While these two roles are often used interchangeably, their responsibilities differ.
 Think of Software Product Managers as strategists.
 Their primary focus revolves around the product’s vision, business objectives, and the market.

 The Product Owner’s role is more tactical.
 They use the strategy developed by the Product Manager and convert it into specific, actionable tasks.
 They also work with cross-functional teams to ensure that all the listed tasks are completed on time and to the right standards.

-Software Product Managers are strategists and visionaries, they set the direction in which the product is supposed to go.
-They act as mediators or a link between the customer, the leadership team, the dev team, sales, and marketing.
+Software Product Managers are strategists and visionaries.
+They set the direction in which the product is supposed to go.
+They act as mediators or links between the customer, the leadership team, the dev team, sales, and marketing.
 They have 3 main areas of responsibility: